Screened topological plasmons in graphene plasmonic crystals: Quantization of plasmon excitations

-The graphene sheet is modeled as a 2D infinitesimally thin, two-sided surface, characterized by an optical conductivity dominated by the Drude contribution $\sigma(\omega)=iD_0/\omega$, with $D_0$ being the Drude weight that for graphene reads $D_0=\mathsf{e}^2E_{\mathrm{F}}/\pi\hbar^2$, where $\mathsf{e}$ is the elementary charge, and $E_{\mathrm{F}}$ is the Fermi energy.
+with $\Gamma$ being the relaxation rate that accounts for optical losses and $D_0=\mathsf{e}^2E_{\mathrm{F}}/\pi\hbar^2$ the Drude weight in graphene, where $\mathsf{e}$ is the elementary charge and $E_{\mathrm{F}}$ is the Fermi energy.
 This approximation works well at low temperatures and highly doped graphene.
 For a distance $d$ between the metal and the graphene sheet, and a surrounding dielectric characterized by $\epsilon_d$, the permittivity is

 where $\delta(z)$ represents the Dirac delta function.
 Due to translational invariance along the $x$ and $y$ directions, the mode decomposition of the vector potential can be expressed as